Coffins and Urns

 If you are not certain what type of coffin you would like, we can provide you with information on the different options, including:

 Wicker coffins – these can be made from a variety of different materials, such as bamboo, banana and willow.
-These can be natural or coloured depending on your preference
+These can be natural or coloured (such as a white wicker coffin, or a bright rainbow wicker coffin) depending on your preference

-Cardboard coffins – these can be plain or they can have bespoke designs – for example with photographs, skylines, flowers or football club logos.
+Cardboard coffins – these can be plain or they can have bespoke designs – for example a picture coffin can be covered with photographs, skylines, flowers or football club logos.
 If you really want to create a unique coffin, you could have a plain cardboard coffin and have children, family and friends decorate it with pictures, messages and photographs

-Wool coffins – these offer a softer coffin alternative, are biodegradable and are suitable for any type of burial or cremation
+Wool coffins – these fabric coffins offer a softer and warmer alternative.
+They are biodegradable and are suitable for any type of burial or cremation.